PFI Freediving Courses

 WHO CAN TAKE THE INTERMEDIATE LEVEL CLASS?

 To take the Intermediate class, you must have been certified at the Freediver level by me or any other PFI instructor, OR have equivalent experience.
 This can be a level 1 certification with another recognized freediving agency (FII, SSI, AIDA), or you can be self taught, i.e., if you are a spearfisherman who is comfortable in the ocean, can hunt at 25'+ and make a touch and go or emergency dive to 50' or beyond you would be a good candidate.
 If you have equivalent experience and want to take my Intermediate level class, please contact me first.
 Safety is still at the heart of this class as well, and all the safety concepts and drills from our first level class are reviewed and expanded on.

-If you do not already own gear, Neptonics Spearfishing Long Beach does rent freedive specific gear to my students.
-If you are planning to rent, I advise that you contact Neptonics prior to the start of class to make sure they have your size ready.
-Their equipment is appropriate and optimized for our local conditions.
-If you are thinking of purchasing, they offer generous student discounts.
+If you do not already own gear, the shops who host my classes do rent freedive specific gear to my students.
 There is typically time to purchase and rent equipment on our first day of class, during the lunch break.
-Some local SCUBA or surfing stores may carry freediving gear, but typically have less selection and less specialized staff.
 I am available to answer questions prior to the class.

 Required for southern California ocean classes: